 Kevin Patrick Murphy (2012) Machine Learning: a Probabilistic Perspective, MIT Press.

 Daphne Koller and Nir Friedman (2009) Probabilistic Graphical Models, MIT Press.
 (This contains a more extensive treatment of graphical models, good for reference)

-Specific recommendations can be found here and will be updated as course progresses.
+Specific recommendations for additional reading can be found here.
+New material may be assembled as course progresses.